fraterrisus/walkthroughs/dragon-wars/index.md

 If you pay a healer for healing — and I've pretty much never done it except to test it out for the purpose of writing this guide — the game will automatically pool all of your gold with the first PC. *Dragon Wars* stores a character's gold haul in a four-byte number, meaning they can carry around $4.3 billion before something bad happens, so unlike some other games I could name (**cough** *[Deathlord](../deathlord)* **cough**) this doesn't have any sort of destructive effect.
 It's just a little confusing the next time you go to look for who has all the gold in the party.

 There are a few maps that allow you to use *D:Soften Stone* to pass through the ostensible "outer" walls of the map.
-If the map doesn't have the "wrapping" flag set (i.e. the Kingshome Dungeon, Dwarf Clan Hall) this allows you to go wandering so far off-course that the automap stops drawing anything.
+If the map doesn't have the "wrapping" flag set (i.e. Kingshome Dungeon, Dwarf Clan Hall) this allows you to go wandering so far off-course that the automap stops drawing anything.
 If you keep moving far enough in one direction, the map will eventually wrap around and you'll find the opposite edge of the map, like Columbus trying to find India.
 Since the X and Y coordinates of your party are kept in 8-bit registers, this seems to happen at 256 steps.
 You won't find anything interesting out there except the odd random encounter, so this is more of a curiosity than anything.

 If you're running around inside the outer walls of Purgatory, and you encounter some King's Guard, and you run away, the game dumps you back at the start square as if you've been "captured" again.
 (At least it doesn't take all your inventory and gold.)

-When you see a low wooden fence, you can cast *D:Soften Stone* on it.
+When you see a low wooden fence, you can often cast *D:Soften Stone* on it.
 The fence goes away, but nothing else changes.
 If you weren't able to move through/past the fence before, you still can't.

 Game maps reset whenever you leave them... mostly.
 In particular this means that any wall that you *Soften* regenerates if you leave and come back, and most "fixed" encounter points will reset as well.
-But I said "mostly"; certain fixed encounters are "unique" and you only get to do them once (Humbaba, Mystalvision, etc.) And once you plug the leak (or repair the statue of Lanac'toor) in Mud Toad, it stays plugged.
+But I said "mostly"; certain fixed encounters are "unique" and you only get to do them once (Humbaba, Mystalvision, etc).
+Once you plug the leak (or repair the statue of Lanac'toor) in Mud Toad, it stays plugged.
 Starting a new game, of course, resets everything about the game state (but not about your [characters](#appendices)).

-Speaking of unique encounters that shouldn't reset, *Dragon Wars* **mostly** does a good job maintaining continuity.
+Speaking of unique encounters that shouldn't reset, *Dragon Wars* **mostly** does a good job maintaining story continuity.
 If you kill Mystalvision in the Nisir, he can't be found in Phoebus (which means you can't get back into the Phoeban Dungeon).
-But occasionally things happen that don't make sense; events repeat themselves, dead people come back to life, etc. One example: if you win the battle in Byzanople, then go back to Phoebus, Buck Ironhead is still there and you can still enlist in the army.
+But occasionally things happen that don't make sense; events repeat themselves, dead people come back to life, etc. One example: if you win the battle in Byzanople and then go back to Phoebus, Buck Ironhead is still there and you can still enlist in the army.
 You're sent to the Siege Camp again, which is empty.

 I should note, though, that this is also an example of how the developers wrote in multiple solutions to almost everything, including the problem of navigating between islands.
 You can "enlist" in Phoebus and get transported to King's as many times as you want, so if you find yourself without *Arcane Lore*, you can still reliably get there.
-The ferry between Lansk and the Old Dock can get expensive, but also solves this problem.
-And of course the rest of the islands are connected by bridges, which may require you to beat up and/or bribe a lot of guards but at least it can be done.
+The ferry between Lansk and the Old Dock gets expensive but also solves this problem, and of course you can always come up from the Underworld through the Dwarf Clan Hall... but only once you've repaired the statue.
+Forlorn, Sun, Lansk, and Quag are all connected by bridges, which may require you to beat up and/or bribe a lot of guards but at least it can be done.

 There are lots of duplicated items.
-Most of the time, they're identical, but sometimes they aren't.
+Most of the time they're identical, but sometimes they aren't.
 This is a function of the fact that item data isn't stored centrally, it's copy-and-pasted into each individual board where the item appears or can be used.
 A few examples:

 - The price of several items varies for no reason I can fathom.
 If you buy Plate Armor in a shop, it costs $3100; the suit you find in the Mystic Wood sells for $1550, which makes sense.
 But the suit you find in Phoebus sells for $1500.
 They're otherwise identical.
 There are two sets of Dragon Plate that do the same thing.
 Large Shields purchased in Freeport cost a *tenth* of what they do everywhere else.
 (Market inefficiencies?)
 The spell scrolls that Nergal gives you can't be sold, even though other copies of the same scroll can.
 - The Boomerang you find in Kingshome does much more damage (2d10 at 60') than the one you find on the second Guard Bridge (1d12 at 50').
 The Kingshome "Pole Arm" (1d20, +2 AV) is a better weapon than the standard "Polearm" (1d10, +1 AV); I like to think that Namtar's weaponsmiths invented a better model with a space in the middle.
 Likewise the dwarves seem to have developed a Bomb (2d30) with twice the explosive power as the ones you find in the Underworld (1d30).
 However, the Slave Camp "Handaxe" and the standard "Hand Axe" are identical, as are the Kingshome "Magic Axe" and the "MagicAxe" found in the Byzanople crypt.